Skip to main content

 Logging

-Depending on the Configured Logging Strategy, the Speed Profiler App will log a standard .vbo data file containing all standard GPS parameters.
-It will also save a results file which appends after every test, along with a driver list.
+Depending on the Configured Logging Strategy, the Speed Profiler App will log a standard .vbo data file that contains all the standard GPS parameters.
+It will also save a results file that will be appended after every test and a driver list.

 • Was this article helpful?